Skip to main content

 Surrender as Submission, Not Abdication

-The biblical portrait sees believers called not to paralyzing passivity, but to “deny themselves, take up their cross, and follow” (Mark 8:34), involving both active negation of the old self and the positive pursuit of obedience.
+The biblical portrait sees believers called not to paralyzing passivity, but to “deny themselves, take up their cross, and follow” (Mark 8:34), involving both active negation of the old self and the positive pursuit of presenting one's members (which Paul writes sin dwells in so is equated to the old man) as united with Christ, crucified with Christ, being dead to sin and alive to God.
 Scripturally, the nuances are critical: “surrender” is not about erasing personhood or initiative but about a dynamic partnership, as one becomes progressively transformed (metamorphoo) by the renewing of the mind (Romans 12:2).

 And put on the new man, the one created according to the true God in righteousness and holiness of truth (Ephesians 4:24).

 What is abandoned or surrendered or left behind or put off is the old man.
-And in its place is put on the new man, the one transformed, renewed of mind so that has a mind like Christ's mind.
+And in its place is put on the new man, the spiritual man.
+This process is one of transformation, renewing of the mind so that one has a mind like Christ's mind.

 Modern Appropriation: Is “Giving Control” a Scriptural Imperative?